 Early Writing Systems

 It is fascinating to think that the words you are reading right now contain characters with ancient origins.
-Humans had been speaking for a couple hundred thousand years before they got the inspiration to create a writing system.
+Humans had been speaking for a hundreds of thousands of years before they had the inspiration to create a writing system.